Dream Into It: Composition and lyrics

 Jonas Åkerlund, released on 10 June 2025.
 Idol's previous album, Kings & Queens of the Underground, was also a reflection on his life story, but was more surface level.
 He insists "with this album, I wanted to really talk about all of my life.
 Lyrically, I couldn’t help but bounce off the documentary, sequencing the album so it told the story of my life."

-Consisting of nine tracks, divided into two halves ("Dying to Live" and "I'm Reborn"), the album has been described as punk rock, new wave, pop-punk, pop rock, glam rock and rock in general, with elements of soft rock and grunge.
-Consisting of anthemic pop-punk songs, and more atmospheric, midtempo cuts, Dream Into It retains the dance-rock style of Idol's previous albums.
+Consisting of nine tracks, divided into two halves ("Dying to Live" and "I'm Reborn"), the album has been described as punk rock, new wave, pop-punk, pop rock and glam rock, with elements of soft rock and grunge.
+While overall retaining the dance-rock style of Idol's previous albums, Dream Into It also consists of both anthemic pop-punk songs, and more atmospheric, midtempo cuts.
 Tommy English's production is guitar heavy, also incorporating subtle synth and drum machine textures to evoke a 1980s pop atmosphere.